 Natural light is a small space's best friend.
 Maximize yours by placing mirrors on opposite walls from your windows to reflect and spread the light.
 Opt for woven blinds or sheer privacy curtains to filter sunlight rather than block it, and if the natural rays filtering into your space are limited, keep your paint hues and dominant furniture colors light to brighten the overall mood.

+If you do prefer minimalistic styles, then amplifying your small space by avoiding clutter and crowding your home with patterns is probably easier.
+But if you love maximalism, don't fret over size.
 A lack of square footage doesn't mean your home has to be bland.
 Incorporate large-scale patterns and bright-colored accents to bring interest to your pad.
 Bold wallpaper in a color scheme that connects your rooms, or bright drapery hung close to the ceiling will create focal points to distract the eye from a lack of excess space.

 Do you live in a small space?
 Let us know what mistakes you've learned from in the comments below.